You Oughta Know: Lyrics

 Well, I've never talked about who my songs were about and I won't, because when I write them they're written for the sake of personal expression.
 So with all due respect to whoever may see themselves in my songs, and it happens all the time, I never really comment on it because I write these songs for myself, not other people.

-Nonetheless, in comments made on different occasions, actor-comedian Dave Coulier has alternatively admitted to and denied being the subject of the song.
+Nonetheless, on different occasions, actor-comedian Dave Coulier has alternately admitted to and denied being the subject of the song.
 In 1997, the Boston Herald reported that Coulier "admitted the lines are very close to home.
-Especially the one about 'an older version of me' and bugging him [Coulier] 'in the middle of dinner.'"
-Coulier's former television co-star Bob Saget said in one interview that he was present when Morissette made that call during dinner.
+Especially the one about 'an older version of me' and bugging him [Coulier] 'in the middle of dinner.
+Coulier's former television co-star Bob Saget said in one interview that he was present when Morissette made such a call during dinner.
 In the 2021 documentary Jagged, Morissette denied the song is about Coulier.

 Other celebrities have been rumored to be the lover in the song, including: Mike Peluso, hockey player for the New Jersey Devils; Doug Gilmour, a hockey player; Matt LeBlanc, the actor who appeared in the video for Morissette's single "Walk Away" in 1991; and Leslie Howe, a musician and the producer of Morissette's first two albums in the early 1990s.

 Release

 Maverick Records released Jagged Little Pill internationally in 1995.
 The album was expected only to sell enough for Morissette to make a follow-up, but the situation changed quickly when KROQ-FM, an influential Los Angeles modern rock radio station, began playing "You Oughta Know", which was released as the album's first single.

-The song instantly garnered attention for its scathing, explicit lyrics.

 The single was added in the set list for Morissette's concert tour, Jagged Little Pill World Tour (1995).
 The song was added to the tour's video album Jagged Little Pill Live (1997).

-Since then, the song has been included in her albums MTV Unplugged (1999), Feast on Scraps (2002), and The Collection, as well as 1997 Grammys and the MTV Unplugged compilation albums.
+Since then, "You Oughta Know" has been included in Morissette's albums MTV Unplugged (1999), Feast on Scraps (2002), and The Collection, as well as 1997 Grammys and the MTV Unplugged compilation albums.

 Music video

 Directed by Nick Egan and produced by Mark Fetterman, the accompanying music video for the track was filmed in Death Valley.
 In the video, Morissette aggressively runs around the desert landscape and sings into a microphone on a mock-up stage with her then band-members performing, including Taylor Hawkins.
 Throughout the video, Morissette switches from a short black dress to a white shirt, jeans and coat, to a blue silk shirt in the climax – all signifying her change in image.

+In 2024, to promote Morissette's Triple Moon Tour with Joan Jett, DJ Cummerbund produced the mashup "Hate Myself for Loving You Oughta Know," combining Morissette's You Oughta Know with Joan Jett's "I Hate Myself for Loving You," and including a snippet of "I Love Rock 'n' Roll."